-- Tracks: Media Relations, Event Planning, International Relations, Digital Media Management - Major: 42 credit hours - Minor: 18 credit hours - Major/Minor GPA required for graduation: 2.25
+- Tracks: Media Relations, Event Planning, International Relations, Digital Media Management - Major: 42 credit hours ■ Minor: 18 credit hours - Major/Minor GPA required for graduation: 2.25

-- Capstone: Seminar in Speech Communication (SPC 490) - Research: Communication Research Methods (PRS 460) - Service: Public Relations Techniques (W) (PRS 210)

-Mission: The public relations studies program at McKendree University provides students the opportunity to gain the understanding, skills, and experience necessary to engage in public relations.
+- Capstone: Seminar in Speech Communication (SPC 490) Research: Communication Research Methods (PRS 460) Service: Public Relations Techniques (W) (PRS 210) - Mission: The public relations studies program at McKendree University provides students the opportunity to gain the understanding, skills, and experience necessary to engage in public relations.

 Description of Major: A minimum of 42 credits is needed to complete the major, with at least 24 credits earned at McKendree University.
 The major includes a core of eight courses that emphasize the essential learning outcomes associated with the major.
 Additionally, students may choose a track to focus their understanding in specific contexts including media relations, event planning, international relations, digital media management, and general.
-Students in this program will be required to present a PR portfolio their graduating year.
+Students in this program will be required to present a public relations portfolio their graduating year.
 In addition to course work, the program encourages students to participate in promotions, publicity, community affairs, internal relations, writing, and special events planning.

-The Public Relations Studies program also offers a minor, which emphasizes the fundamental elements of Public Relations, writing, and media relations.
-To minor in Public Relations Studies, students must complete a minimum of 18 credit hours, nine hours from the core courses and nine hours from electives.
+The public relations studies program also offers a minor, which emphasizes the fundamental elements of public relations, writing, and media relations.
+To minor in public relations studies, students must complete a minimum of 18 credit hours, nine hours from the core courses and nine hours from electives.

-- Write logically, clearly, persuasively, and precisely on a professional level. - Engage in communication research, with a basic understanding of both qualitative and quantitative strategies. - Develop, deliver, and critique effective oral presentations. - Demonstrate high levels of interpersonal competence. - Apply public relations theory to historic and contemporary public relations cases. - Demonstrate sound ethical problem solving and decision making. - Assemble a collection of public relations materials appropriate for display in a professional portfolio.
+- Write logically, clearly, persuasively, and precisely on a professional level. - Engage in communication research, with a basic understanding of both qualitative and quantitative strategies. - Develop, deliver, and critique effective oral presentations. - Demonstrate high levels of interpersonal competence.